-One concludes that the three equations have ended by a single one; those three conditions are in fact a single one and hence not all motions are prevented meaning that the equilibrium conditions are not all satisfied by the choice of three points on the same straight line.
+The three equations have produced a single equation, meaning that the three conditions are in fact a single condition, so not all motions are constricted.
+Thus, the equilibrium conditions are not all satisfied by the choice of three points on a line.

-Finally, it is worth to remind that, for all four sets of equations, the sense of scalar projections along x- and y-axis is counted positive when the orientation is from left to right along x-axis and upward along y-axis.
-For moments’ calculation, the positive sign is assigned for a counterclockwise rotation; this is shown in figure 3.1.
+Finally, recall that, for all four sets of equations, the sense of scalar projections along the x and y axis is considered positive when the orientation is from left to right along the x axis and upward along the y axis.
+A moment is considered positive if it promotes counterclockwise rotation, as shown in Figure 3.1.

-The equilibrium of a particle in the plane imposes a block of translation along x and y directions.
-Only equations (2.38) and (2.39) should be then satisfied.
-Those are indeed identical to equations (2.2) and (2.3).
+The equilibrium of a particle in a plane imposes a block of translations in the x and y directions, so only Equations (2.38) and (2.39) should be satisfied.
+These are indeed identical to Equations (2.2) and (2.3).

 Self-Check Questions